lingjiankong/easy_vim/README.md

 You can launch vim by either typing `vi` or `vim` in the terminal.
 They should be pointing to the exact same version of vim.
 The following steps introduce how to properly setup your vim.

+This repository contains two vim config files:

+1. `.vimrc`, which is the vim config file that you use when you are running vim in a terminal.
+2. `.ideavimrc`, which is the vim vonfig file when you are running vim in a JetBrains IDE like PyCharm and CLion.

+## Step by step guide

 ### Clone the repository

 ```